List of 60 Minutes episodes: Season 57 (2024–25)

-Season 58 (2025)
+Season 58 (2025–26)

-60 Minutes' 58th season started on September 28, 2025, with the same line-up of correspondents as season 57.
-The correspondents included in order of appearance: Scott Pelley, Bill Whitaker, Anderson Cooper, Sharyn Alfonsi, Jon Wertheim, Cecilia Vega and Lesley Stahl.
-Additional reporting in episode 3 was provided by Margaret Brennan.

-Additional reporting was provided by Margaret Brennan in episode 3 and Norah O'Donnell in episodes 5 and 6.
+60 Minutes 58th season started on September 28, 2025, with the same line-up of correspondents as season 57.
+The correspondents included in order of appearance during the first episode: Scott Pelley, Bill Whitaker, Anderson Cooper, Sharyn Alfonsi, Jon Wertheim, Cecilia Vega and Lesley Stahl.
+Additional reporting was provided by Margaret Brennan in episode 3, Norah O'Donnell in episodes 5, 6, 25, and 27, Holly Williams in episodes 15 and 23, and Major Garrett in episode 29.

 The sixth episode on November 2, 2025 received the highest rating for the season.
-The highest rated episode since Jan 10, 2021 in season 53.
+It was the highest rated episode since January 10, 2021 in season 53.